COM-497/2020-Spring-Group2/README.md

 # 2020-Spring-Group
 The Finished Product is now on the Master Branch.
-All details of the project can be found in both the comments of the files and the final project paper.
+All documentation of the project can be found in both the comments of the files and the final project paper.

 <br />